-The Chakrubs mission is centered around women’s health and sexual wellness.
+The Chakrubs mission is centered around health and sexual wellness.
 We recognize how limited access to quality care, lack of comprehensive sex education, and societal messaging that promotes double standards of sexuality and pleasure can negatively impact one’s health and relationship to self.
-In honor of Women’s History Month and International Women’s Day, we’ll take a look at women’s reproductive rights around the world and how a reinvigorated anti-abortion movement is harming the world’s most vulnerable citizens.
+In this current, we’ll take a look at reproductive rights around the world and how a reinvigorated anti-abortion movement is harming the world’s most vulnerable citizens.

 Reproductive Rights Around the World

 Reinstatement of Global Gag Rule

 One of the most devastating blows to reproductive health care came just three days after Donald Trump took presidential office, when he reinstated a global gag rule that cuts U.S. global health funding from organizations abroad that perform – or even talk about – abortions, including the International Planned Parenthood Federation.
 First implemented by Ronald Reagan in 1984, this rule has been rescinded by every Democrat to take office and reinstated by every Republican administration.
 However, the Trump administration has expanded this policy and for the first time ever, organizations that provide counseling, referrals, services or advocate for safe abortion with their own funding will be banned from all global health funding from the U.S. government.This rule applies to the entirety of US global health funding—nearly $9 billion— and the administration is actively working to redirect that money to faith-based, anti-abortion groups.